Lundsfryd/Bachelor_project/README.md

 ## Project Overview

 The goal of the project is to automatically detect sentences in which a Danish politician is *blaming* another party, politician, or institution.
-The pipeline proceeds as follows:

 1. Raw parliamentary debate transcripts (XML/CSV from Folketing) are cleaned and sentence-segmented.
 2. Sentences are translated from Danish to English using the Helsinki-NLP MarianMT model.